straut12/sj4u-gh/_pages/ref/coding/python.md

 list(range(0,10,2))
 ```

-List comprehension.
+## List comprehension
 Flattened for loop.
 Less code space than doing i = i + 1 or list.append in a loop.
 ```python
 sensor = [i for i in range(4)] --> [0, 1, 2, 3]
 # 2-dimensional